HPH-Fabrication-Addins/cinx-api-docs/source/includes/_introduction.md

   - Purchase Order Change Orders are numbered by appending a numeric suffix the the original PO Number.
   - Invoices use the Vendor Invoice number

+## PUT/POST Processing
+### PUT and POST Processing Options

+By default some PUT and POST operations will be processed asynchronously.
+This is due to the fact that some transactions could include a large volume of items which could require longer processing times.
+These calls will be noted on the API Documentation pages.

+If you would like to override the asynchronous default an optioinal URL parameter is provided.
+Using **synchronous=1** in the URL will switch the processing mode to be synchronous.

 ## Documentation Notes
 ### API Documentation Web Site Formating Notes